andrasq/node-docs/elastic-pipes.md

 - very high bandwidth (buffered and cached by the operating system, small bursts are near-memory speed)
 - grows and shrinks as needed, system reclaims resources
-- most optimized use cases are append and in-order read
+- most highly optimized use cases are append and in-order read
 - essentially no cost in the expected case (just one small file)
 - aggregating data allows for more efficient bulk transport and bulk processing